oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-data-lakes/query-data-lakes.md

 * Create a new table that joins the three created tables to show customers data and churners.
 The tables data originated from the OCI and Amazon S3 buckets.

 ### Prerequisites
-Access to an ADW and Data Catalog instances, if you choose to perform the steps.
+Access to an Autonomous AI Database and Data Catalog instances, if you choose to perform the steps.

 >**Note:**
 _**This is not a hands-on lab; instead, it is a demo of how to query data from different clouds: OCI Object Storage and Amazon S3 buckets.**_